The Educating Programme

 Encouraging Education Project

-Encouraging Education Project has been working to provide free, daily education for out-of-school children.
+Our Encouraging Education Project works to provide free, daily education for out-of-school children.
 We ensure children who would otherwise have no access to education have the opportunity to learn by attending free education classes.
 The Encouraging Education Project runs in three of Kampala’s biggest and poorest slums; Katanga, Naguru and Namuwongo, supporting and keeping children safe.

 The impact on the children has been profound, in 2022, 97% of students achieved a pass in their numeracy assessments, and 88% received a pass in their literacy assessments, compared to 0% for both in the baseline study when children enrolled onto the project.
 While the project has been running we have provided a free education to over 1,000 children.